OpenTechSchool/html-css-beginners/README.md

 ---
 layout: ots
 title: README
 ---

 This is a friendly how-to for contributors to the HTML and CSS workshop at OpenTechSchool.
 About the course:

-An HTML and CSS basic workshop for beginners that never write HTML/CSS before and wnat to know how to start.
+An HTML and CSS basic workshop for beginners that never write HTML/CSS before and want to know how to start.

 # Class format